emoss08/Trenova/CODE_OF_CONDUCT.md

-# Monta Code of Conduct
+# Trenova Code of Conduct

 ## Our Pledge

-In the pursuit of fostering an open, welcoming, and inclusive atmosphere, we, as contributors and maintainers of Monta, commit to making participation in our project and community a harassment-free experience for everyone.
+In the pursuit of fostering an open, welcoming, and inclusive atmosphere, we, as contributors and maintainers of Trenvoa, commit to making participation in our project and community a harassment-free experience for everyone.
 This commitment is regardless of age, body size, visible or invisible disability, ethnicity, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

 ## Our Standards